 I’ve learned from my high end paint sprayer that I like to use a smaller tip so I can get a finer, texture free finish.

-- How to Thin Paint for the HomeRight Finish Max Paint Sprayer
+How to use HomeRight Super Finish Max Paint Sprayer

 I filled it up with some water so I could test out the spray.
 This is something that I think every newbie should do with their paint sprayer.